Are there Low-Cost or Free Summer Programs for High School Students?

 Introduction to Summer Program Options

 If a student would like to attend a particular summer program, but it is cost-prohibitive, it is recommended that the student and/or parent contact an official program representative to inquire about potential options.
 Some summer program directors and representatives will try to work with students and families to see if the program can be made accessible.
 In addition, some programs have a limited number of scholarships available and/or financial aid that may be helpful.
 However, sometimes there is not a workable way to lower the cost of a program of interest.
+This online directory has a wide range of programs.
+To view specific summer programs beyond those that are included in this article, students and parents can see the blog page, the state pages, or the topic pages.

 In addition to contacting a program representative, students may want to consider all of their options to help make the summer productive.
 For example, students may want to try to find a program near them that will not have a residential cost, such as at a local college.
 A student may decide to examine beneficial alternatives to summer programs, such as finding a part-time job, engaging in career shadowing, prepping for the SAT or ACT, volunteering to do community service, and / or honing skills for an extracurricular activity.
 It can also be helpful for students to speak with a school counselor or a teacher about ideas and opportunities that can be valuable for the summer.